EricNeid/go-getdockerimage/README.md

 ## Quickstart

+Checkout the project and run make (given that go build chain is installed.
-Checkout the project our simply click on the Gitpod link above.
+Hint: You can simply click on the Gitpod link above and compile it online without setting up a tool chain.

 ```bash
 make all
 ```

-## Usage
+## Installation

 If go is installed and $GOPATH/bin is in your path, you can download and install the tool directly by using go tools.